kmutya/kmutya.github.io/_posts/2019-05-21-dimreduction.md

 where $$\Sigma$$ is the covariance matrix of the centered data.

-### 3. (An answer to the first key question): One way to select an optimum basis among all basis would be to choose a basis that maximizes the projected variance.
+### 3. (An answer to K1): One way to select an optimum basis among all basis would be to choose a basis that maximizes the projected variance.

 The above statement is super intuitive.
 Since, we want to find a low dimensional representation of our dataset in such a way that we still capture most of the variation in our data, it makes sense to choose a basis that maximizes the variance of this projection.

-We can write out the equality constrained optimization problem as follows:
+We can set this up as an equality constrained optimization problem as follows:

 $$
 Max \ u^T\Sigma u \\